magnushelliesen/mandelbrot-set-calculator/README.md

 <img width="1019" height="1019" alt="image" src="https://github.com/user-attachments/assets/5ed26469-2e94-468c-8299-2a0dbb0143c1" />

-And this is a plot where we graduallty zoom into a point (by a factor of 4 for iteration):
+And this is a plot where we graduallty zoom into a point (by a factor of 4 for each iteration):

 <img width="1019" height="1019" alt="image" src="https://github.com/user-attachments/assets/bc9ba0e5-cba9-41a0-918e-4bc90c0e0d59" />